sumukhbansal/DiffusionGenAI/_sources/intro.md

 ---

-The material in this tutorial is based on a several wondorful existing courses and tutorials, which are noted below.
+The material in this tutorial is based on a several wonderful existing courses and tutorials, which are noted below.

 1. CS492(D): Diffusion Models and Their Applications, Minhyuk Sung, KAIST, Fall 2024 https://mhsung.github.io/kaist-cs492d-fall-2024/